 4 cans wild caught canned salmon (in water, boneless, skinless)

-8oz Whole30 compliant Ranch
+8oz Whole30 compatible Ranch

 Fresh basil leaves to garnish (optional)